Aliases for PPID Gene

 GeneCards Summary for PPID Gene

 PPID (Peptidylprolyl Isomerase D) is a Protein Coding gene.
-Diseases associated with PPID include mitochondrial disorders.
-Among its related pathways are Apoptotic Pathways in Synovial Fibroblasts and Apoptotic Pathways in Synovial Fibroblasts.
-GO annotations related to this gene include transcription factor binding and estrogen receptor binding.
+Among its related pathways are C-MYB transcription factor network and Apoptotic Pathways in Synovial Fibroblasts.
+Gene Ontology (GO) annotations related to this gene include transcription factor binding and heat shock protein binding.
 An important paralog of this gene is NKTR.

 UniProtKB/Swiss-Prot for PPID Gene